kingg22/deezer-client-kt/README.md

 Using [Ktor Client](https://ktor.io/).
 Supports Android (min SDK 24 / JVM 8+), JVM Java, Kotlin/JVM.

+> [!IMPORTANT]
+> Only supports the official Deezer API with JSON Content Type and Kotlinx Serialization JSON.
+>
+> It's recommended to configure [Content Encoding](https://ktor.io/docs/client-content-encoding.html) to reduce the size of the response.
+>
+> If you consume a lot of images, consider using [Caching](https://ktor.io/docs/client-caching.html)

 ## 🛠️ Instalación
 - Android **minSdk Version 24**
 - JVM target **Java 8+** / Kotlin JVM 1.8